It’s often painful, but it doesn’t have to be. If you shorten the onboarding cycle, I strongly believe you can reduce the stress.

 - Commit to the change.
 If you’re committed, why wait, when you know that waiting creates unnecessary pain.
 In other words, a longer cycle grows arms and legs and falls prey to competing business priorities.

-- Pick an implementation date and work backwards.
+- Pick an implementation date and work backward.
 Stick to the date at all costs.
 Communicate the date internally.

 - Schedule training dates and times with key stakeholders the week before implementation.